pingpong-labs/whoops/README.md

 composer require "pingpong/whoops:1.*"
 ```

-After the package installed, add new service provider to your `providers`.
+After the package installed, add new service provider to your `providers` array.

 ```php
 	'providers' => array(